jgrady15/web102_prework/README.md

 Describe any challenges encountered while building the app.

-The only issues I really had was trying to understand Javascript Syntax, as I am mainly comfortable coding in C++ and Python.
+The only issues I really had was trying to understand Javascript Syntax, as I am mainlycomfortable coding in C++ and Python.
 I also faced some issues understanding how files interact with one another in Javascript.

 ## License